Paula Danziger: Writing career

 Danziger's debut novel was The Cat Ate My Gymsuit, whose characters were largely based on her childhood experiences.
 She continued writing books for teens through the 1980s, expanding to books for younger readers with the Amber Brown series, whose protagonist is based on Danziger's niece Carrie.
 She frequently gave lectures and speeches, wearing elaborate costumes and calling herself a children's Dame Edna Everage.
-She is quoted as saying that her alternative career choice would have been to be a stand-up comedian.
+She is quoted as saying that her alternative career choice would have been to be a comedian.

 She collaborated with Ann M. Martin twice, with P.S.
 Longer Letter Later (1998) and Snail Mail No More (2000).
 The two would send correspondence to each other as if they were the main characters.

 Paula Danziger and her fellow author Bruce Coville read their work to each other over the phone beginning in 1992, continuing for over a decade as a two-person writers' group and later including author Elizabeth Levy.
 Following Danziger's passing, Coville and Levy continued her Amber Brown series, beginning with Amber Brown is Tickled Pink (2012), which told the story of the remarriage of the title character's mother.